zekroTJA/ken/README.md

 # ken &nbsp; [![](https://img.shields.io/badge/docs-pkg.do.dev-blue?logo=go&logoColor=white)](https://pkg.go.dev/github.com/zekrotja/ken?tab=doc) [![GitHub tag (latest by date)](https://img.shields.io/github/v/tag/zekrotja/ken)](https://github.com/zekroTJA/ken/releases) [![Go Report Card](https://goreportcard.com/badge/github.com/zekrotja/ken)](https://goreportcard.com/report/github.com/zekrotja/ken)

 > **Warning**
-> This package is still in a very early state of development and future updates might include breaking changes to the API until the first official release.
+> This package is still in an early state of development and future updates might introduce breaking changes to the API until the first official release.

-剣 *(`ken` - japanese for `Sword`)* - A cutting edge *(haha)*, prototype, object-oriented and highly modular [Discord application commands](https://discord.com/developers/docs/interactions/application-commands) handler for [Discordgo](https://github.com/bwmarrin/discordgo).
+剣 *(`ken` - japanese for `Sword`)* - A cutting edge *(haha)*, object-oriented and highly modular [Discord application commands](https://discord.com/developers/docs/interactions/application-commands) and interaction handler for [Discordgo](https://github.com/bwmarrin/discordgo).

 For basic usage examples, see the [basic example section](examples/basic).
 Examples on how to use middlewares can be found [here](examples/middlewares).

-This package was primarily written with the motivation to use it in my Discord bot [shinpuru](https://github.com/zekroTJA/shinpuru).
+*This package was primarily written with the motivation to use it in my Discord bot [shinpuru](https://github.com/zekroTJA/shinpuru).
+So some design decision might be influenced by that.*

 ## All you need to know